 Neutriceuticals, Natural Supplements, and Herbal Products

 Do you give your pet any vitamins, neutriceuticals, or supplements?
 If you do, you should always inform the veterinary staff what products your pet is receiving.
-"Although many consumers believe that herbal medicines are safe because they are 'natural', herbal medicines and synthetic drugs may interact, causing toxicity to the patient".1 The presence of a neutriceutical or natural supplement may interfere with the medication's effectiveness leading to under or over dosing.
+The presence of a neutriceutical or natural supplement may interfere with the medication's effectiveness leading to under or over dosing.
 For example, herbal remedies such as St. John's Wort and Ginkgo Biloba have anticoagulation properties causing excessive bleeding during a surgery or dental extraction.
 These and other unexpected side effects may be the result when a natural product is used.
 Therefore, your veterinarian should be made aware of their use before he makes his/her recommendation of a pharmaceutical product or surgical procedure.
 A product may claim that it is natural, but that does not always mean that it is completely harmless.

 Online Pharmacies: A Caution